sleepjie/Valanar/Valanar Superdocument.md

 Tenets: [Core beliefs and principles of the order]
 Distinct Practices: [Unique rituals, training, and practices that differentiate this order from others]

 Tairon is a very common name.
 Many believe the origins of the name to rest with Lord Tairon Silverbark himself, however this is not the case - they lie instead with the ruins of the birthplace of the Serende’hel, the City of Tairon, which Silverbark himself was named after.
 Though the city is now merely a place of myth along with the majority of Morrowsea, the exploits of Seradriel were believed to have been first chronicled there.

-The Father of the Ende’hel and the Enadriel.
-He directed the Serende’hel in their exodus from Morrowsea to Valanar, leading them to the Fane.

 ### Eldain

 Nicknames - Lady of Wolves